e10v/rico/README.md

 # <div class="col"><p>Hello world!<p></div>
 ```

-All elements' containers in a document are also wrapped in a `<div>` container.
+All elements' containers in the document are also wrapped in a `<div>` container.
 Specify the document's container class using the `class_` parameter:
 ```python
 doc = rico.Doc("Hello world!", class_="container-fluid")
 ```